discoproject/disco/doc/intro.rst

 What is Disco?
 ==============

-Disco is an implementation of `MapReduce`_ for distributed computing.
+Disco is an implementation of :term:`mapreduce` for distributed computing.
 Disco supports parallel computations over large data sets, stored on an unreliable cluster of computers, as in the original framework created by Google.